zuluana/Halia/README.md

 const f1Plugin = stack.getPlugin(Feature1.id);
 ```

-At this point, `stack` is an initialized instance of your module set.
+At this point, `stack` is an initialized instance of your Plugin Set.
 It may be a program, or perhaps a feature to be further nested in another Halia Stack.

 To extract a Plugin or Exported API from a stack use the `getExports` and `getPlugin` Stack methods.